Andre0512/StudyCrawler/README.md

 * Sending a notification if the state of an exam has changed on the exam server
 * Sending schedule if a new version is online

-_This crawler was created for the RheinAhrCampus of the University of Applied Sciences Koblenz and only tested there.
+_This crawler was created for the RheinAhrCampus of the Hochschule Koblenz and only tested there.
-Maybe parts work at other German universities with similar portals, but I do not know._
+Maybe parts work at other German universities with similar portals, but I don't know._

 ## Installation (Linux)